 The Department of Juvenile and Family Services awards funds to support the fair and efficient resolution of domestic and juvenile matters across Maryland.
 These funds come from different sources.
-Both state funds, allocated to the Judiciary by the General Assembly, and external funding from federal and other sources, are administered by the Department of Family Administration.
+Both state funds, allocated to the Judiciary by the General Assembly, and external funding from federal and other sources, are administered by the Department of Juvenile and Family Services.

 Grants Awarded with State Funds

 State funds, allocated by the General Assembly, are received by the Maryland Judiciary each year and awarded by the Department of Juvenile and Family Services as grants to courts and governments, institutions of higher education and non-profit organizations to further the goal of helping families have better outcomes in family law matters.
 Three types of grants are routinely awarded through the DJFS and they are described below.
 The availability of funds is contingent upon the provision of funds in the Maryland Judiciary budget by the Maryland General Assembly for each fiscal year.
 Grants awarded with state funds are awarded on a state fiscal year cycle July 1st through June 30th.

 Jurisdictional/Family Services Grants